angelhabs/support-page/index.md

 ### Features & Functionality

 **Q: What are challenges?**
-A: Challenges help you stay committed with a community of like-minded angels!
+A: Challenges help you stay committed to your goals!
 Join preset challenges or create custom challenges with your habits.

 **Q: How do I access meditations and affirmations?**
 A: Create a habit with "meditation" or "affirmation" in the name, then tap on it to access our special features.